benedetta-mariani/benedetta-mariani.github.io/_publications/thesis.md

 ---
-title: Co-supervision of the bachelor thesis: "Analyses of neural oscillations and synchrony in the brain"
+title: Co-supervision of the bachelor thesis "Analyses of neural oscillations and synchrony in the brain"
 collection: publications
 permalink: /publication/thesis
 date: 2022-12-15